chuleh/AWS_SA/04A-RDS_Overview.md

     * Click on *modify* for the db
     * automatically snapshot is taken
     * a new DB is restored from the snapshot in a new AZ
-    * synchronization is establishd between the two databases
+    * synchronization is established between the two databases

 ## RDS Custom